 I loved the look of this film but what was more impressive were minor details such as the musical score and detail from the audio effects.
 The audio effects delivered a few surprises and added a pleasing smile to my face.

 Overall, I found this thriller to be a pleasant surprise.
-While the film is set in one location for most of the runtime, I found myself quite engaged and entertained by the plot.
-Actress Megan Fox delivers an adequate performance to the screen, which was great to see.
-The film’s audio track was a blast, and it managed to create a great atmosphere to match everything on screen.
-Till Death is a guilty pleasure and is brainless entertainment no matter any issues I had with it.
-Till Death (2021) is Now Available on Blu-ray & DVD!
+While the film is set in one location for most of the runtime, I was quite engaged and entertained by the plot.
+Actress Megan Fox delivers an adequate performance on the screen, which was great to see.
+The film’s audio track was a blast, creating a great atmosphere to match everything on screen.
+Till Death is a guilty pleasure and brainless entertainment, no matter any issues I had.